OpenStackOnRaPi/ostackinstall/README.md

 # OStackInstallRaPi
-This repo describes how to install OpenStack on raspberry Pi cluster using Kolla-Ansible.
-The basic scope of application of those clusters for us is education.
-A cluster of this type allows us to present/explain various features/concepts of OpenStack that are hard or impossible to show in AIO or virtualized configurations.
-Many of them are related to the administration of the DC, e.g., the management of provider networks where the admin needs to confige VLANs in the physical network of the data centre and declare them in OpenStack config file.
+This repo describes how to install OpenStack on a Raspberry Pi cluster using Kolla-Ansible.
+The basic scope of application of such clusters for us is education.
+A cluster of this type allows us to present/explain various features/concepts of OpenStack that are hard or impossible to show using AIO or virtualized setups.
+Many of them are related to the administration of OpenStack data centre - a domain of activity that is hidden from regular users in "normal" DCs.
+For example, the management of provider networks where the admin needs to configure VLANs in the physical network of the data centre and declare them in OpenStack config file.
 And the time needed to practice and learn even basic things is non negigible.
 One does not need to have dozens of servers worth thousands of $ each to do that.

 Currently, Raspberry Pi 4 is assumed.
 It is expected that extensions (if any) needed for Rraspberry Pi 5 will be included in the future once we test this option sufficiently well.